trafiklab/trafiklab.se/content/data/using-trafiklab-data/the-right-data-type-for-your-project/obtaining-stop-ids.md

 GTFS Regional does not share stop ids with any other dataset.
 You can find the stop id for an operator's stop in the stops.txt file of that operator's GTFS Regional feed.

-{% hint style="warning" %} Different operators use different ids for the same stop.
-This means that, for example, Stockholm Centralen has different ids in SJ's, SL's and UL's GTFS Regional feed. {% endhint %}
+{{% warning %}} Different operators use different ids for the same stop.
+This means that, for example, Stockholm Centralen has different ids in SJ's, SL's and UL's GTFS Regional feed. {{% /warning %}}